rux616/Portable-Junk-Recycler-Mk-2/Docs/Portable Junk Recycler Mk 2/README.md

 Known Issues
 ------------
 - If the "Return Items Silently" option is set to `OFF` and you add scrap items (acid, bone, adhesive, ceramic, etc.) to the recycler, when the recycling process is complete, you may receive more than one notification for those scrap items that you added.
-I can't do anything about that without compromising the speed of the recycler (it would add almost an entire extra second to the processing time, at least), so if it is undesired behavior, you can set the "Return Items Silently" option to `ON` or you can set the "Enable Container Filtering" option to `ON` so that scrap items cannot be added to the container in the first place, or both.
+I can't do anything about that without compromising the speed of the recycler (it could add almost an entire extra second to the processing time, at least), so if it is undesired behavior, you can set the "Return Items Silently" option to `ON` or you can set the "Enable Junk Filter" option to `ON` so that scrap items cannot be added to the container in the first place, or both.
 (Both of those options are `ON` by default.)
 Alternatively, you can simply choose not to add scrap items.

 Interesting Configurations